 - Play I Spy.
 I spy something that's fluffy and starts with cuh (cat).
 I spy something that you put in your mouth and starts with tuh (toothbrush).
 I spy something that a baby likes and starts with buh (bottle).

-- Put out some household items.
+- Teach with household items.
+Grab some objects and put them on the floor.
 Ask your child: Which one starts with puh (pencil)?
 Which one ends with tuh (hat)?
 Which one has the middle sound aaa (map)?

-Boggle Junior—This is a marvelous game for sounding out 3-letter consonant-vowel-consonant words (CVC words) such as dog, cat, pig, pan, sun, fan, ham, bed, tub.
+- Boggle Junior—This is a marvelous game for sounding out simple 3-letter consonant-vowel-consonant words (CVC words) such as dog, cat, pig, pan, sun, fan, ham, bed, and tub.
 Players use large kid-friendly dice to roll and build words depicted on colorful playing cards.
 For more advanced players, flip over the cards to build 4-letter words that teach blends and digraphs such as frog, shoe, sock, and milk.

-Hedbanz for Kids – The game is a kid favorite but needs some modification for teaching phonics.
-It creates camaraderie and laughter so it's worth the effort.
+Hedbanz for Kids—This popular game is a kid favorite but needs some slight modifications to promote phonological awareness.
+It creates camaraderie and laughter so it's well worth the extra effort.
 Each player wears a headband with a picture on it.
 The player asks yes/no questions to determine what's depicted on the headband: Am I food?
 Do you find me in a house?
 Do you wear me on your body?
-To make this game applicable for phonics, create some cards with words that can be sounded out: cap, man, jam, lip, van, nut, fish, lamp
+To boost phonological awareness, simply create some cards with words that can be sounded out such as cap, man, jam, lip, van, nut, fish, and lamp.

-3. The Uncle Wiggly Game—Once your child becomes proficient at sounding out CVC words, this classic board game is a good addition to your collection.
+3. The Uncle Wiggly Game—Once your child becomes proficient at sounding out CVC words, this classic board game is a good addition to your game collection.
 The playing cards include short, simple directions that children love to read aloud because they rhyme.
-While your youngster will need your help, she'll be thrilled and empowered by decoding many CVC words such as hop, fun, ten, six, run, hat, and fox.
-There are also some 4-letter words to challenge her such as nine, fast, last, face, skip, and four.
+While your youngster will need some help, they’ll be thrilled and empowered by decoding many CVC words such as hop, fun, ten, six, run, hat, and fox.
+There are also some 4-letter words to challenge them such as nine, fast, last, face, skip, and four.